-William Rittenouse (originally Wilhelm Rittenghausen) was the son of Nicholaus.
-Wilhelm was born in Broich, a small village outside of Mühlheim on the Ruhr River (today a district in the city of Mühleim an der Ruhr in the German federal state of North Rhine-Westphalia) during the year 1644.
+William Rittenhouse (Wilhelm Rittenghausen) was the son of Nicholaus.
+Wilhelm was born in Broich, a small village outside of Mühlheim on the Ruhr River during the year 1644.
+Today, Broich is a district in the city of Mühleim an der Ruhr in the German federal state of North Rhine-Westphalia.

-Adolf and Mathias Vorster leased and ran a papermill in Broich and came from a family of papermakers.
+Adolf and Mathias Vorster leased and ran a paper mill in Broich and came from a family of papermakers.
 Mathias married Claus’ sister, Ermgard and they moved to Holland in the early 1660’s.
-Wilhelm also moved to the Netherlands to help his Aunt and Uncle run their papermill in his late teens or early twenties.
+As a late teen, Wilhelm joined them in the Netherlands to help them run their papermill.
 He lived in the Netherlands for over twenty years.
 In 1665 he married Geertruid Pieters.
 They had three children, Nicholas (Claus), Gerrit, and Elisabeth.
-They grew up speaking both German and Dutch, if not predominantly the latter.
+They grew up speaking both German and Dutch.

-By 1672, they moved to Amsterdam and the Vorster and Rittenhouse family papermaking business was expanding.
-Wilhelm eventually moved to Amsterdam as their paper merchant.
+The Vorster and Rittenhouse family papermaking business was expanding.
+And, by 1672, they moved to Amsterdam.
+Wilhelm moved to Amsterdam as their paper merchant.
 He learned both the production and marketing sides of the paper industry.

-When Willem decided to emigrate to America he knew that no paper was being produced in the British colonies of North America and he also knew he was on to something big.
-He was rivaled only by paper being imported from Europe.
+Willem emigrated to America.
+He knew that no paper was being produced in the British colonies of North America.
+He also knew he was on to something big.
+He was rivaled only by paper that was being imported from Europe.

 It is believed “that the Rittenhouse family first shipped to New York, based on the work of a nineteenth-century antiquarian who claimed to have seen a family bible that noted the family’s arrival in New York on November 2, 1687, as well as the fact that Claus Rittenhouse married a Dutch woman, Wilhelmina de Wees, in the city on May 29, 1689.”
 Source: “The First Successful Attempt to Rescue From Oblivion’ the History of the Rittenhouse Family and Their Paper Mills,” RittenhouseTown: A Journal of History 1.1 (2000): 20-41.
 Collections of the New York Genealogical and Biographical Society I, Marriages: Dutch Church, New York, 1639-1801 (1890), 67.